 3. Ketchup - Ketchup often contains high-fructose corn syrup, which gives a one-tablespoon serving 3 grams of sugar!
 Even a “no-added-sugar” brand will have sucralose.
 Your best bet is to make your own ketchup with a healthy sugar substitute, like raw honey.

 4. Applesauce - Always buy unsweetened applesauce.
 Regular applesauce can have 14 grams of sugar in one serving.
-Even better than purchasing applesauce is eating an apple and getting the benefit of the fiber.

 5. Sports Drinks - Drinks that we typically think are good to drink during or after a workout are very high in added sugar.
 It’s common to see ingredients like dextrose along with sugar.
 Caramel color and red food coloring are another story.
 One serving of a sports drink can contain 21 grams of sugar!
 Instead, drink infused water if you are looking for a thirst quencher with a little flavor.

-7. Reduced-fat Flavored Yogurt - The marketing ploy is right on target here to make you think you are eating a healthy version of yogurt.
+7. Reduced-Fat Flavored Yogurt - The marketing ploy is right on target here to make you think you are eating a healthy version of yogurt.
 When reading the label on the container, you will see organic evaporated cane sugar, among other ingredients, to put one serving at a whopping 37 grams.
 Go with full-fat yogurt and sweeten it with raw honey, pure maple syrup, or a serving of fruit.

 8. Granola - Even the healthiest looking package of granola can have hidden sugars.
 The types of sugar may be the better-for-you types (along with some not so good sugars like brown rice syrup), but it’s the quantity of sugar in the package you have to look out for.
 Buy granola that is sweetened only with coconut sugar and give it a try.
+My favorite is Simply Elizabeth granola.

 9. Tomato Soup - Are you as surprised as I am about the sugar content in a can of tomato soup?
 Take a look, and you may have a brand in your pantry that has 12 grams of sugar - in one-third of a can!
 Do you ever eat just one-third of a small can of soup?
 Make your own creamy tomato soup instead.